Standardised convolutional filtering for radiomics: Boundary Conditions GBYQ

 for indices $k_i = 0,\dots N-1$.

 This is illustrated in Fig.~\ref{fig:boundaryConditions2_c}.
 The introduced patterns are consistent with the actual image content and the transitions at the boundaries are relatively smooth, minimising convolution artefacts (see Fig.~\ref{fig:boundaryConditions2_d}).
 Depending on the software implementation, the extended image may include or exclude the boundary pixels of the original image.
-This method is also called \textit{symmetric}. \marginnote{ v5: Clarified units of $\sigma$ and $\lambda$ parameters.} For consistency reasons, we assume that boundary pixels are included.
+This method is also called \textit{symmetric}.